codingkatty/organisr/README.md

 - [Android emulator](https://docs.expo.dev/workflow/android-studio-emulator/)
 - [iOS simulator](https://docs.expo.dev/workflow/ios-simulator/)
 - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

+> Web will not work, as some functions cannot be used.
+If you encounter issues opening project in Expo Go, use `npx expo start --tunnel` instead.

 ## Credits
 We've used many resources from the internet to create this project.
 Here's a list of them!